microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/SnoozeAndDismissButtons-spec.md

 # API Pages

 ## AppNotificationButton class

+Represents a button that is displayed on an app notification.

 In the following example, `AppNotificationBuilder` uses the MakeSnoozeButton and MakeDismissButton factory functions to create a Snooze and Dismiss notification [AppNotification](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.Windows.AppNotifications.AppNotification).